xchriscode/pihype_lite/README.md

 			$message = $this->message;
 			$model = $this->model;

-			//If you want to log a message and generate ouput when view has been rendered
+			//If you want to log a message and generate output when view has been rendered
 			$message->success("message here");
 			$message->warning("You should be good!");
 			$message->error("Authorization failed!");